grace grits and gardening

 Did you know milkweed was used during World War II?
 I learned this bit of American history by reading When Angels Rest, by Donald Harington, one of my favorite Arkansas authors.
 When Angels Rest is classified as literary fiction.
-When I read about the characters in the story collecting milkweed pods for the war effort, I suspected this must have been based on the truth, even though I’d never heard about it.
-As a huge fan of milkweed—we grow several varieties for the monarchs— I dove into the rabbit hole, reading all about this piece of American history I’d never learned.
+When I read about the characters in the story collecting milkweed pods for the war effort, I suspected this must have been based on the truth even though I’d never heard about it.
+As a huge fan of milkweed—we grow several varieties for the monarchs— I dove down the rabbit hole, reading all about this piece of American history I’d never learned.

 Maybe you already knew about this?
 Maybe your parents or grandparents told stories of this?
 Mine didn’t.